augustinh22/msc_markdown/source/05_Discussion.md

 - data cubes and ARD
 - Reproducibility

+The concept of \ac{ARD} (***see*** section \ref{sec:ARD}) is relevant in the context of this thesis, since a data cube is provided allowing access to data with user-defined grids and generic semantic enrichment suitable for multiple kinds of analysis using semantic queries.
+Depending on how \ac{ARD} is defined, the created \ac{ODC} implementation could be considered as analysis-ready.
+Semi-concepts provide an automated semi-semantic layer that under current circumstances, could be considered as moving towards semantically enriched \ac{ARD}.

 # Discussion of Methods

 - (incl. challenges, successes, reconsiderations and shortcomings)

+- no thermal band -- difficulty with clouds and bare-soil sometimes -- low impact on aggregated dynamics analysis in environments with low average cloud cover

 ## Benchmarks
 - Report time of daily updates, and estimate average time needed per granule.